Use tax: Self-assessment

-The US Census Bureau reported in 2014, $271.3 billion dollars in sales and gross receipts were collected by the 45 states that collect sales and use taxes; 33 of the 45 states increased collections year over year.
+The US Census Bureau reported in 2014, $271.3 billion in sales and gross receipts were collected by the 45 states that collect sales and use taxes; 33 of the 45 states increased collections year over year.
 Sales and use taxes combined account for 32% of all taxes collected by all states, second only to personal income tax collections.

 The states themselves maintain that use tax collections are the second leading cause of tax deficiencies under audit.